Proving your identity

 What are acceptable full proof POI documents (no other document required)?

-- A Roads and Maritime-issued NSW Photo Driver's Licence that is current or not expired more than two years
+- A Transport for NSW issued NSW Photo Driver's Licence that is current or not expired more than two years.
+The licence may be presented as a plastic driver licence card or as a NSW digital driver licence (DDL)

-- A Roads and Maritime-issued Photo Card that is current or not expired more than two years
+- A Transport for NSW issued Photo Card that is current or not expired more than two years

-- A Roads and Maritime-issued PWC Photo Card Licence that is current or not expired more than two years or
+- A Transport for NSW issued PWC Photo Card Licence that is current or not expired more than two years or

-- A Roads and Maritime-issued Certificate of Competency containing a photo of the holder that is current or not expired more than two years.
+- A Transport for NSW or AMSA issued Certificate of Competency containing a photo of the holder that is current or not expired more than two years.

 What are acceptable primary proof POI documents?